5000 air purifiers ordered for New Zealand schools

 But only 500 will be here in March, with the remaining 4500 not due to arrive until winter.

 With more than 2500 schools in New Zealand, there won't be enough air cleaners for everyone.
-The air cleaners will be used in a targeted way, rather than being deployed in every classroom.
+They will be used in a targeted way, rather than being deployed in every classroom.

 READ MORE